Nadapuram: Educational organizations

+There are many schools in Nadapuram, including state syllabus and CBSE syllabus schools.

 Climate

 Nadapuram has a tropical climate.
 During most months of the year, there is significant rainfall in Nadapuram.
 There is only a short dry season.
 This climate is considered to be Am according to the Köppen-Geiger climate classification.
 The average annual temperature in Nadapuram is 27.2 °C. In a year, the average rainfall is 3697 mm.
 The temperatures are highest on average in April, at around 29.5 °C. In July, the average temperature is 25.7 °C. It is the lowest average temperature of the whole year.
 The variation in the precipitation between the driest and wettest months is 1111 mm.
 The average temperatures vary during the year by 3.8 °C.